-- A pre- or post-show snack
+- a pre- or post-show snack

 - Investigate.
-Ask your child open-ended questions:
+During intermission or after the performance ask your child open-ended questions:

 For more exploring, play Dora's Great Big World game, find do-together Dora crafts, recipes, and activities, and print a personalized Explorer Kit for your child at DoraTheExplorer.com.